 You will be notified by the Graduate School as soon as a decision concerning admission is made.
 If the Mathematics Department decides to award an assistantship, in most cases you will be notified by the Mathematics Department about the same time you are notified of your admission to the program.

 Every applicant for graduate study is automatically considered for financial support (teaching assistantships, fellowships, and research assistantships).
 There is no additional application required.

 Graduate Teaching Assistantships

-Graduate teaching assistantships in the Mathematics Department (for those who, on the basis of their spoken English, have been cleared to teach) carry a stipend (2019-2020) ranging from $19,000 to $22,500 for the academic year, the latter amount being for those assistants who have passed the Qualifying Examination.
+Graduate teaching assistantships in the Mathematics Department (for those who, on the basis of their spoken English, have been cleared to teach) carry a stipend (2022-2023) ranging from $20,361-24,584 for the academic year, the latter amount being for those assistants who have passed the Qualifying Examination.
 Teaching Assistantships are accompanied by a tuition scholarship for 24 credit hours.

 The normal obligation for teaching assistants is officially 20 hours of service per week, which includes class time, preparation, grading, and office hours.
 A typical assignment is equivalent to teaching four recitations or one section including a recitation of a mathematics course per semester.
 Teaching assistantships are generally renewed each year by the Mathematics Department (with the concurrence of the Graduate School), as long as the student executes his/her teaching duties competently and continues to make satisfactory progress toward a graduate degree in Mathematics.

 Command of English is an important criterion in the awarding of teaching assistantships.

 Additional summer support (in the form of teaching assistantships and/or fellowships), is usually available for continuing graduate students who have completed at least one semester of graduate study in our Mathematics Department.
 In recent summers, this support averaged over $4,000 per student.